FredericoNesti/DD2424_COVID19_Project/README.md

 # Todo

+## Setup infrastructure
+- sign up and use the credits (svenja sign up, Matheus setup project)

 ## Data part --> fred implement and see if it can be split up and tell us
 - preprocessing the data (take from covnet)